Friday, August 21, 2015

 Can you believe someone so idiotic is still employed??

 Some people asked why I resigned, last year, from a big company?
-Click here to see that blog post: https://halfwindsorfullthrottle.blogspot.com/2014/06/this-job-sucks-to-put-it-mildly.html
+Please use this link to see the messes of that job... post: https://halfwindsorfullthrottle.blogspot.com/2014/06/this-job-sucks-to-put-it-mildly.html

-Big is not always better.
+I am glad that I left that company.
+Bigger is not always better.
 A good analogy would be that Soviet power also seemed big and strong... but we know how that ended.
-Another analogy that I've used during interviews compares it to Chrysler, which was bought by successful Mercedes-Benz... then "spit back out" because Chrysler was un-improveable.
-If you'd like an amazing indicator of something that frustrated me at that job, I'll provide this anecdote.
+Another analogy that I use during interviews compares my former company to Chrysler, which was bought by Mercedes-Benz... but "spit out" because Chrysler was unfixable.

 Filiz, I told you the cost was $902, but you emailed the customer that it was $209.
 Due to all the confusion and the way the issue was handled, we determined to stand behind the erroneous price of $209 that you promised to the customer.
 Filiz please call me tomorrow we really need to discuss this.